-Tapeworms belonging to the genus Taenia are common in dogs that have access to raw meat.
-The primary significance of these canine tapeworms resides in their ability to infect livestock with larval forms that result in meat condemnation and economic loss at slaughter.
-A single canine species, Taenia multiceps is zoonotic.
+Tapeworms belonging to the genus Taenia are common in dogs that have access to raw carcasses.carcasses The primary significance of these canine tapeworms resides in their ability to infect livestock and other animals with larval forms that result in meat condemnation and economic loss at slaughter.
+Taenia multiceps and T. serialis are zoonotic.

 |Parasite: Taenia hydatigena, Taenia ovis, Taenia multiceps, Taenia pisiformis, Taenia serialis|

 |Pre-patent period: 6-8 weeks|